 31. 12.
 2024 Rocco Pezzani Business Service Monitoring, ITOA, NetEye, SLM, Unified Monitoring

-Display Service’s Availability with ITOA
+Display a Service’s Availability with ITOA

-This is that Time of the Year when you begin preparing all your SLA Reports to understand how your important Services behaved during the Year itself.
-It is like then end of a Horse Racing, when you realize if the bets you placed where right or not.
-And I don’t like bet too much: if you manage a Service that is critical/strategic to your Company, you should check its reliability throughout the Year to understand if you have to take action to improve it.
-So I was wondering, how I can do that?
+And since I don’t like bet too much… if you manage a service that’s critical/strategic to your company, you should check its reliability throughout the year to understand if you need to take action to improve it.
+So I was wondering, how exactly can I do that?

 Continuous SLA Reports

-Since NetEye comes with the Icingaweb2 Reporting Module out of the box, a very basic idea is to run and analyze SLA Reports more frequently: two or three times per Year (in addition to the Final one) might help you understand what happened.
-But this will always be a Review, allowing you to see only what already happened.
-Running SLA Reports it more frequently, with a shorter time frame, can help in identifying subtle Service interruptions before they significantly impact your SLA; it can also help you plan Maintenance without degrading the End User Experience too much: my Service is acting up this month, so I must reschedule a low-priority maintenance later, or the opposite (pre-empt it if everything is going well).
-This is starting to be more of Prevention than Review, and I like it.
+Running SLA Reports more frequently, with a shorter time frame, can help in identifying subtle service interruptions before they significantly impact your SLA; it can also help you plan maintenance without degrading the End User Experience too much: in other words, “my service is acting up this month, so I must reschedule low-priority maintenance later”, or the opposite (pre-empt it if everything is going well).
+This is starting to be more prevention than review, and I like it.

-To do so, the naivest idea is to run and analyze all SLA Reports more often, but this is always a Review, and a time consuming activity.
+To accomplish that, the naivest idea is to run and analyze all your SLA Reports more often, but that’s still a review, and a time consuming activity at that.
 I need something easier to look at and understand.
-Maybe an ITOA Dashboard is a better idea: sure, a Timeline with some green/red marks is better that a report with a list of outages, but querying Icinga Event History for all events every time a Dashboard changes is really expensive for a System, especially when it grows larger.
-Sadly, MariaDB and Icinga2 IDO Data Model are not really made for this kind work, and Grafana is insensitive to this matter.
-The risk is to overload the Database Backend, resulting in poor User Experience for all NetEye Users.
-Nevertheless, this is the right path to walk.
+Maybe an ITOA Dashboard is a better idea: sure, a Timeline with some green/red marks is better than a report with a list of outages, but querying Icinga Event History for all events every time a Dashboard changes is really costly for a system, especially when you need to scale up.

 Availability through InfluxDB and Grafana